-Pros: Accessible and convenient urban transportation
+Pro: Accessible and convenient urban transportation

-Pros: Fresh food and great wine
+Pro: Fresh food and great wine

 Every big city, small town or country village will have a weekly, if not daily, market with fresh goods.
 Most neighbourhoods have a local boulangerie with fresh bread, a butcher, cheese store or small grocery.
-France is known for their strict food regulations, which translates into fresh and tasty nutritional options.
+France is known for its strict food regulations, which translates into fresh and tasty nutritional options.

 Cost of living in France

-Cons: Cost of essentials
+Con: Cost of essentials

-Cons: Cost of transportation
+Con: Cost of transportation

 Kids in France

-Pros: School Schedule
+Pro: School Schedule

-Cons: Child Care
+Con: Child Care